Basic ApproachBack to Top

 TOPPAN Group Medium-and-Long-Term Environmental Targets for Fiscal 2030

-Confirm 100% legality in procurement of raw materials of paper by fiscal 2025.
+Confirm 100% legality in procurement of paper raw materials by fiscal 2025.

-Achieve water withdrawal reduction targets for at least 50% of sites (4 out of 7 sites) with high water risk (water stress exceeding 40%).
+Achieve water withdrawal reduction targets for at least 50% of sites (4 sites) with high water risk (water stress exceeding 40%; total of 7 sites).

 Ensure no cases of action taken by authorities due to exceeding regulatory threshold values.